abdulaziz0shaban/abdulaziz0shaban/README.md

 Hi, I'm abdulaziz shaban, flutter Developer 🚀 from Egypt.
 - 🐳 beginner Flutter Developer ,
-- 💻 I learning programming by faculty o
+- 💻 I learning programming by faculty computer science
 - 👓 Give a courses about Mobile Application Development.
 - 📫 You can reach me on abdelazizs983@gmail.com: